-Answer: Upslope of Nelson Street, there are debris slides and rockfall.
-The hazard here varies from High to Severe, depending on location (Figure 4, right).
-The mudslides likely occur at areas of debris slides / flows shown on the surficial geology map (Figure 3, left), with some slide paths shown on Figures 11 and 14.
+Answer: Upslope of Nelson Street, there are debris slides and rockfall (Figures 12 and 15).
+Due to additional information about landslides above Nelson Street and around the corner above 5th Street that was received during the public review process, the hazard in this area is now mapped as Severe (Figure 3B).
 Figure 9 shows some examples of active debris slide paths and rock bluffs above Nelson Street.
 See Question #3 for information on the effects of historical forestry activities on this slope and to see where the most prominent landslide paths are located.
 See Questions #5 and #6 for information on the slopes above the corner of Nelson and 5th Streets.
 See Question #12 for information on the possible effects of the old Mt.
 Roberts Trailhead.

-Figure 9: Photos at the top show active debris slide paths above Nelson Street; photos at the bottom show rock bluffs and broken or damaged trees above Nelson Street.
+Figure 9: Active debris slide paths above Nelson Street are shown in Figures 9A and 9B; rock bluffs and broken or damaged trees above Nelson Street are shown in Figures 9C and 9D.

-3. Question/Comment: Starr Hill / Mt.
+3. Question/Comment: Starr Hill/Mt.
 Maria were clearcut early on, and the area is gradually becoming reforested.
 These historical conditions would have exaggerated the landslide risks and frequencies during that time, while reforested conditions should reduce the risks, even with climate change-driven precipitation events.
 There was no discussion about that in the report.